intentee/paddler.intentee.com/content/docs/internals/buffered-requests.md

 ## The maximum time a request can stay in the buffer

-This time is the maximum time a request can stay in the buffer before it times out with the 503 error ([Service Unavailable](https://http.cat/status/503)).
+This time is the maximum time a request can stay in the buffer before it times out with the 504 error ([Gateway Timeout](https://http.cat/status/504)).
 The value is provided in milliseconds.
 The default is 10000 (10 seconds), but you can change it by passing the `--buffered-request-timeout` flag when starting the balancer.
 For example, to set the maximum time a request can stay in the buffer to 30 seconds, run:

 ```bash
 paddler balancer --inference-addr 127.0.0.1:8061 --management-addr 127.0.0.1:8060 --buffered-request-timeout 30000